 Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, 21 to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.

 On Sunday afternoon Grace asks if she can play Mario Kart.
 I agree.
 She had a good weekend, and she has been entirely off electronics for close to 6 weeks.
 No cell, no laptop, and I had kept mine locked in my home office typically, no video games, and not even television without me present.
-I am confident we are heading to recovery and a sense of normalcy again.
 I had no reservations about her playing a video game.
+We would ease her back into electronics, and playing Mario Cart was harmless.
+This was her first time to ask for something specific back.

 About 3 hours later, there is knock at the door.
 I answer and Grace has come down the stairs.
 A friend of hers had shown up at the front door with a Slurpee for Grace.
 I stand at the door with both girls and ask the friend how she knew Grace was here?
 She said she “just figured.”
 I told her we just got home having been gone for a bit and told her she took a chance by getting something that could melt, in the Texas heat.
 The girl laughed.
 When she left, I asked Grace how she could have known Grace was even here?
 Grace said she had no idea.